 - Maintenance spaces, drop areas, and tube pull-out areas.

-- Overhead crane, monorails, EOT cranes, etc.
+- Overhead cranes, monorails, EOT cranes, etc.

 - Explanation of all abbreviations and symbols used in the drawing.